Lutheran World Relief and The Starbucks Foundation: Partnering to support coffee communities for over a decade

 Stronger together: A global partnership rooted in community

-Across five projects in Colombia and Indonesia, The Starbucks Foundation and Lutheran World Relief partnership has directly reached more than 20,000 people, including over 11,000 women, and has touched the lives of an estimated 50,000 and more individuals through:
+Across five projects in Colombia and Indonesia, The Starbucks Foundation and Lutheran World Relief partnership has directly reached more than 20,000 people in coffee-growing communities, including over 11,000 women, and has touched the lives of an estimated more than 50,000 individuals through:

 • Economic opportunities through local leadership and entrepreneurship